Security-Onion-Solutions/securityonion-docs/QuickISOImage.rst

 #.
 First, review the `Hardware Requirements <Hardware>`__ page.
 #.
 Review the `Release Notes <Release-Notes>`__ page.
 #. `Download and verify our Security Onion ISO image <https://github.com/Security-Onion-Solutions/security-onion/blob/master/Verify_ISO.md>`__.
 #.
-Boot the ISO image.
-#.
-At the ISO boot menu, choose the default option.
+Boot the ISO image and choose the default boot menu option.
 #.
 Once the live desktop appears, double-click the ``Install SecurityOnion`` icon.
 #.
 Follow the prompts in the installer.
 If prompted with an ``encrypt home folder`` or ``encrypt partition`` option, **DO NOT** enable this feature.
 If asked about automatic updates, **DO NOT** enable automatic updates.
 Reboot into your new installation.
 Login using the username/password you specified during installation.
 #.
 Double-click the Setup icon.
 The Setup wizard will walk you through configuring ``/etc/network/interfaces`` and will then reboot.